noahehall/multicloud/databases.md

 ## best practices

-- sharding use cases: all about scaling horizontally
-  - distribute your data volume across multiple db instances for storage flexibility
-  - serve increased request rates
-- consistency patterns: all about ensuring previous writes are reflected in future reads
-  - strongly consistent: i.e. read after write; all writes are always reflected
-  - eventually consistent: previous writes may NOT be reflected
-  - always design around eventually consistency
-    - strongly consistency means you received the latest, but subsequent writes it may be stale whenever based on previous reads
 - use purpose built dbs instead of general purpose
   - purpose built DBS excel in as peicfic domain with unmatched performance relative to general purpose dbs
   - deploy mulitple DB engines for specific needs and run analytics across a data warehouse